-on January 31, 2020 / by Downtown Dallas Inc. / in Blog Posts, DDI News, Parks and Public Space, Uncategorized
+on March 5, 2021 / by admin / in Blog Posts, Clean and Safe, DDI News, Economic Development and Planning, Parks and Public Space, Uncategorized

-The 2019 Capital Grant Matching Program was a huge success, providing over $140,000 to seven beautification, enhancement, and capital improvement projects within the public realm of Downtown.
+Despite the COVID-19 pandemic, DDI was able to provide $125,000 to five beautification, enhancement, and capital improvement projects within the public realm of Downtown.

 - Safety and Security Project: the project will improve public security, help deter crime, and enhance the perception of public safety